ninaris90/ninaris90.github.io/content/en/about/index.md

 Possible Worlds is an enterprise specialising in small AI.

-Small AI refers to a set of technologies with the following features:
+Small AI refers to a set of technologies which:

-- it can be run on minimal hardware and infrastructure;
+- can be run on minimal hardware and infrastructure;
-- it is ecologically sustainable;
+- is ecologically sustainable;
-- it requires significantly less technical expertise.
+- requires significantly less technical expertise;

-We work with individuals, companies and research organisations.
+- provides agile solutions for a wide variety of problems, in different environments.

+Small AI relies on a tight integration of cutting-edge science from various disciplines.

 We are based in Brandenburg, Germany.

 ## What we do

 * **Research:** We actively bring together scientific disciplines that foster advances in Small AI.

-* **Develop:** We turn scientific insights into AI models, and share them through open source licenses.
+Our solutions are developed at the junction of computer science, cognitive neuroscience and theoretical linguistics.
+More information can be found on our [science]() page.

+* **Develop:** We turn theory into practice by building AI toolkits which we share through open source licenses.
+Our toolkits are there to help creatives and entrepreneurs design novel products and solutions in their day-to-day business.
+They include everything needed to get started with a task: use cases, models, datasets, and more!
+Our first tools are currently growing in our [AI Garden]().

 * **Deploy:** We apply our models to different causes, from everyday applications to the big societal questions of our time.

-* Visions & scenarios
-We create prototypes of the future.

-* Toolkits
-We develop AI-based toolkits for everyone's use.
-For play and for work.
-Be it SME or individuals: creatives and enterpreneurs.
-AI can assist you in different ways.
-For example, it can help you to [...]
-But it can also solve other tasks such as image recognition, question answering and text classification (needs to be explained).
-Our toolkits include everything you need to get started with a task: use cases, models, datasets, and more!

-* Workshops & courses
-We design and lead tailored workshops and courses on AI.

-* Consultation
-We offer bespoke advice on the use of AI.

-** Basic research
-We work on advancing the science that underpinns and builds on AI.
+## Why AI?

+AI systems have the potential to emulate many of the abilities displayed by human beings, from writing stories to sorting out your photo albums.
+It is impossible to fully grasp the number of problems that could be solved by intelligent systems: there are as many applications as there are professions, economic branches, cultures and natural settings.
+Just as it is hard to understand the range of abilities of the human brain, the applicability of AI is unbounded.
+Check [this video]() to understand what AI can do for us.